 Córdoba Deposits and Withdrawals

-The Nicaraguan córdoba is not supported by default at any major gaming site.
+The Nicaraguan córdoba is not supported by default at any major betting sites.
 This leaves you with two options.
 One is to convert your money to US dollars at your local bank before making a deposit to your gambling site.

 Skrill is going to be your best bet if you have a bank account.
 The company accepts residents of Nicaragua and can handle transactions in córdobas.
 The exchange fee ranges from 2.99% to 4.99%.